 Practical consideration usually prompted an unhappy couple to finally divorce.
 One party may have wanted to remarry legally or at least be free of a spouse’s debts.
 Often one or both parties had property or children’s inheritances to protect: lawful spouses and legitimate children took precedence, even after years of separation.
 It may have taken time for a potential divorcee to build up the social and financial security to withstand the scandal.
 Finally, there’s always the possibility that an unwitting second spouse discovered the truth and demanded things be set right.
 Even when records don’t directly mention a divorce or separation, you might simply guess that one happened, such as when the bigger picture you see doesn’t make sense, when names of other children or spouses pop up in records, or when women show up unexpectedly alone in records.

 Rules for getting unhitched

 Before retracing your ancestors’ steps to divorce court, you need to know what route they took.
 The path may not have led through court at all.
 It depends on where and when a person lived and who was in charge there.
 The English, Spanish, French and Dutch, primarily, colonized the United States.
 Each colony had its own rules about divorce.
 Laws varied within differently minded English colonies.
 There even were different levels of divorce, comparable to modern divorce versus legal separation (they called the latter “divorce from bed and board” or divorce a mensa et thoro).
-See our list of legal terms you may come across in your ancestors’ old divorce records.
 Here’s a quick summary of divorce laws by region: